Zhan Wang: Scholar Rocks

 This was the emergence of two eras that Zhan Wang thought "formed an interesting juxtaposition".
 The concept of the rock or maybe the placing of rocks outside these modern builds lead to the creations of Zhan Wang, which are known as the "artificial rocks".
 Zhan's scholar rocks takes the concept of new technologies and cultural traditions for a modern collaboration.
 However, he considers these works authentic and depiction of Chinese history in postmodern world.
 To create these rocks he applies a pliable sheet of steel over the rocks and then hammers it to reproduce the same surface of the rocks.

-Artificial Rock #99 (2006), like a number of other pieces on view, brings to mind the more abstract work of Henry Moore (1898–1986) or even Barbara Hepworth (1903–1975).
-But the mirror finish of Wang's rock sculptures gives them a mercurial, shape-shifting look that brings them closer than Moore ever came to the sort of indeterminate form the surrealists wanted.
-Closer also to the hood ornament look of boastful luxury that Jeff Koons seeks when he casts work in stainless steel," wrote the San Francisco Chronicles Kenneth Baker in a review of the exhibit.
-"To underline the oddity of these contradictory qualities, and the colliding histories they evoke, Wang has a traditional wooden stand fabricated for each of his table-top rock pieces."